 Areas of work

-CCEE is at the service of the Church in Europe to promote collaboration and effective communion between the Continent’s bishops and Bishops’ Conferences.
-CCEE is committed to New Evangelisation and offers its own support in all areas where the Church is involved in this mission.
-Through its service, CCEE brings together all the representatives of the Church in Europe and encourages all initiatives aimed at witnessing the faith and truth of the Gospel throughout the Continent in order to reach to and embrace the people and communities present in Europe.
+CCEE is at the service of the Church in Europe to promote collaboration and effective communion among the Bishops and Bishops' Conferences of the continent.The CCEE is committed to the New Evangelisation and offers its support to all structures of the Church involved in this mission.
+The CCEE encourages initiatives aimed at witnessing the faith and truth of the Gospel throughout the continent, in order to embrace the people and communities present in Europe.

 The history of the European Continent has always been linked to that of the African Continent.